wilkerlucio/wilkerlucio.github.com/_posts/2015-09-04-the-marking-of-musicoacher.md

 ## The Stack

-First at higher level, Musicoacher is written mostly on [ClojureScript](https://github.com/clojure/clojurescript) that is my favorite language ever, if you don't know it, [you should](https://www.youtube.com/watch?v=MTawgp3SKy8).
+First at higher level, Musicoacher is written mostly on [ClojureScript](https://github.com/clojure/clojurescript) that is my favorite language at this time, if you don't know it, [you should](https://www.youtube.com/watch?v=MTawgp3SKy8).
 Going down the stack we have [React.JS](http://facebook.github.io/react/) being the bigger framework behind the scenes, and I'm using it though [Om](https://github.com/omcljs/om) which is a wrapper for React.JS with some goodies that makes sense on ClojureScript context, and also other